Xinyi-Yan/Xinyi-Yan.github.io/ecology.md

 #### A greenhouse experiment
 We conducted a Plant-soil feedback (PSF) greenhouse experiment on 6 California grassland species (15 pairs), and found out soil microbes frequently generate stronger fitness differences than stabilizing effect.
 This indicates that microbes often drive species exclusion in the classic PSF framework where other competitive abilities are assumed to be equal.

+{% include figure.html image=assets/images/exp.jpg caption="During the phase 2 of the greenhouse experiment, focal species grow on soils conditioned previously by each species" width="500" height="400" %}

 Read [our paper](https://www.journals.uchicago.edu/doi/abs/10.1086/711662?journalCode=an) for more details.

 ## 2018-2019
-#### A theory paper on microbially mediated fitness difference
+#### Theory on microbially mediated fitness difference
 Applying the modern coexistence theory to the classic PSF framework, we showed that PSF can generate not only _frequency dependence_ that stabilize or destabilize plant coexistence, but also frequency independent _fitness difference_.
-Correctly infering the effect of PSF on coexistence, the fitnesss difference must be compared with the (de)stabilizing effect.
+Correctly infering the effect of PSF on coexistence, the fitnesss difference must be compared with the (de)stabilizing effect.)

+{% include figure.html image=assets/images/theory.jpg caption="Both microbial interaction and competition can create among plants niche separation and fitness difference, and the interplay of the two determines the coexistence outcome." width="500" height="400" %}

+Read [our paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/ele.13280) for more details.